Ancient Egyptian Makeup

 Makeup was worn for a lot of purposes, one of which is fashion and style.
 To beautify themselves, they used a lot of materials that are still considered to be fashionable today.

 Jewelry, luxurious cloth designs, among other things, were used in beautifying their bodies.
 Makeup was thus an essential part of their dressings.
-For instance, wealthy Egyptian women tanned their skin to show their social status since tanned skin in ancient Egypt was a sign of aristocracy and wealth.
+For instance, wealthy Egyptian women tanned their skin to show their social status since a tanned skin in ancient Egypt was a sign of aristocracy and wealth.

 Another important function of makeup to ancient Egyptians was its role in religion.
 Often Ancient Egyptians put on makeup because they believed it could protect them from the destructive energy of evil spirits and evil gods.
 Statues of gods and tomb seals were also painted with makeup.